bsheldrick/pipelinum/README.md

-# Pipelines
+# Pipelineum

-Pipelines is an open-source library for building simple, type-safe, pipeline functions for .NET.
+Pipelineum is an open-source library for building simple, type-safe, pipeline functions for .NET.

 ## Example